minhdng/us_election_playground/README.md

 ## Description

-This project glimpses into the education level difference between Democratic voters and Republican voters.
+This project takes a glimps into the education level difference between Democrat voters and Republican voters.

-Specifically, this report aim to understand what make up the majority of the voting bases, their preferences, and what they like and dislike about the parties of their choice.
-To potentially explain their voting choices, we also look at their feeling toward various issues, for instance, immigration.
+Specifically, this report aims to understand what make up the majority of the voting bases, their preferences, and what they like and dislike about the parties they prefer.
+To potentially explain their voting choices, we also look at their feeling toward various issues such as education and immigration.

-The project also look closer into the voting trend in 2016.
-Through this exploratory analysis, we hypothesize that aggressive immigration agenda is a big factor of Trump's success 2016.
+The project also looks closer into the voting trend in 2016.
+Through this exploratory analysis, we hypothesize that aggressive immigration agenda was a big factor of Trump's success 2016.

 ## Presentation